 Once you have started saving, you can start setting new goals.
 Perhaps you’d like to set up a college savings plan for a child, or want to start planning for your retirement.
 You can use calculators to figure out exactly what you should be setting aside now to meet your goals later.

 Once you have your savings foundation built, it may be time to explore other savings options.
 Money market accounts can offer higher interest rates on balances, which means the money you put away may earn more over time than it would in a standard savings account.
 It’s important to note that there can be some restrictions, so this account is best once you already have a good amount of money saved.

 Money market accounts offer up a way to help you maximize your savings goals, while still being able to use the funds.
 However, an important note about this type of account is that the benefits are often tied to their interest rates, which fluctuate with the market.
 Consider speaking with your banker or financial professional to see if a money market account makes sense for your plans.

-Tip 6: Think long-term about savings
+Think long-term about savings

-OK, so your savings habits are established and your emergency fund is already well-stocked.
+So, your savings habits are established and your emergency fund is already well-stocked.
 What are the next steps for your savings plan?
 Remember: a savings plan isn’t something that is ever truly finished.
 Instead, the ways you save may change as you build up your savings account and emergency fund and turn your focus on the future.

 One thing you might consider as you plan is a time deposit (TD) account.
 A TD is a savings vehicle that typically allows you to earn interest on your money faster, or at a greater rate, than a standard savings account.
 With TDs, interest is compounded over time, which means your funds may be more likely to grow for the future.
 However, TDs lock your money in for a set time, which can range from one month to five years (and beyond).
 Talk to your banker or financial professional for details on TD accounts in today’s economic environment.